RoadSafetyBC has resumed issuing age-based Driver Medical Examination Reports.

-To keep our roads safe, all drivers must have a Driver’s Medical Examination Report completed by their doctor or nurse practitioner every two years beginning at age 80.
+To keep our roads safe, all drivers must have a Driver’s Medical Examination Report completed by their doctor or nurse practitioner at age 80, 85, and every two years thereafter.

-Each year RoadSafetyBC sends about 70,000 examination reports to drivers age 80 and better.
-Approximately 98% keep their driving privileges.
+Each year RoadSafetyBC sends about 70,000 examination reports to drivers age 80 and older.

 When you receive the report form in the mail, please make an appointment with your doctor or nurse practitioner for a driver medical examination.
 The examination may include checks for: